proegssilb/container-library/README.md

 A library of customized Docker containers I need for this or that.

 Current images:
-  - **hyperkube-iscsi** : A Kubernetes hyperkube container with iscsi support built-in.
+  - **config-builder** : A kubernetes init container for compiling config files from multiple ConfigMaps or Secrets.